barrelstrength/sprout-docs/docs/import/README.md

 All mock data generated from the Seed tab will be automatically marked as seed data.

-## Craft Import Format
+## Import Format

-Currently, Sprout Import supports importing data in JSON format that maps to Craft's data models.
-We refer to this the _Craft Import Format_.

-Examples of several different data models for Elements, Fields, and Settings can be found within the plugin in the `sproutimport/examples` folder.
+Sprout Import supports importing data in JSON format.
+Examples of several different data models for Elements, Fields, and Settings can be found throughout the documentation.

 ## Import Methods

-Once your data is prepared as valid Craft Import Format JSON, you can import it into Craft using Sprout Import via:
+Once your data is prepared as valid JSON, you can import it into Craft using Sprout Import via:

 - Copy/Paste
 - File Upload (via one or more json files)